ombicen/madebyhype-stockmanagment/README.md

 3. Maintain separation of concerns between data, UI, and assets
 4. Test thoroughly with different WooCommerce setups
 5. Ensure responsive design works on mobile devices

-## License

-This plugin is developed for internal use.
-Please ensure compliance with WordPress and WooCommerce licensing terms.